Which motion design course is best for you? Here's an in-depth guide to animation courses at School of Motion.

 The Inexperienced Motion Designer

 Do you know how to use the graph editor?
 Are you confused why you should use eases on your movements?
-Find yourself hoping your animation project can be finished in time, but that pesky shape layer is giving you problems?
+Do you find yourself hoping your animation project can be finished in time, but that pesky shape layer is giving you problems?
 This is definitely the course you should consider!